4gayev1/Artes/README.md

 ### Integration with Artes Reporting System

 Artes has a built-in integration with the Artes Reporting System.
 By configuring the options below, you can automatically upload your test reports and keep your pipeline stages clean and organized.

+*Note: report and zip should be true for report uploading*

 | **Option**       | **Default Value**             | **Description**                                                        |
 | ---------------- | ----------------------------- | ---------------------------------------------------------------------- |